-Falmouth’s geographical location means that it is possible to find a superb spot in most tidal and wind conditions.
+Diving in Falmouth is extra special because of the town’s unique geography, meaning you can find a superb spot in most tidal and wind conditions.
 That, combined with a plethora of excellent dive sites and facilities, great shore diving and shallow wrecks, make it ideal for experienced and inexperienced divers alike.

 Swanpool Beach – The beach is sandy so follow the reefs round to the right (or left.)
 A nice spot for a night dive.
 Good snorkelling and excellent shallow shore dive (0-7m) Not suitable for large groups of divers

 Gyllyngvase Beach – good snorkelling, easy shore diving.
 Following the reef out to see remains of the “Ponus”, an oil tanker that ran aground in 1916.
 All that is left now are some bottom plates which provide shelter for the local fish population.